ericliuu/flux/README.md

 ```

 By default, the script reads from the unit tests located in the `FLUX` subdirectory, but this can be easily changed by specifying a different path in the above script.
 The script will generate four subdirectories in the `unit-tests` directory.
-The `ll-{files,functions}` directories hold the original unit tests and the unit tests with each individual function extracted into its own file, respectively.
-The `bc-{files,functions}` directories hold the compiled results of their corresponding `.ll` files.
+The `ll_{files,functions}` directories hold the original unit tests and the unit tests with each individual function extracted into its own file, respectively.
+The `bc_{files,functions}` directories hold the compiled results of their corresponding `.ll` files.

 ## Building FLUX